The Pet Waste Problem on the South Shore

+On the South Shore alone, we have more than 16,000 registered dogs from Weymouth to Kingston.
 According to the Environmental Protection Agency (EPA), the average dog produces approximately ¾ pound of waste per day.
-If you do the math, that’s more than 12,000 pounds of poop per day and 4.5 million pounds of poop per year–just on the South Shore!
+If you do the math, that’s more than 12,000 pounds of poop per day and 4.5 million pounds of poop per year – just on the South Shore… And that’s not even including cats!

-- Dog waste is unhealthy for people, other dogs and the environment.
-It is raw sewage with twice as much bacteria as human waste–a breeding ground for infection.
+- Leaving behind pet waste is unhealthy for people, other animals and the environment.
+It is a breeding ground for infection.
+It is raw sewage with twice as much bacteria as human waste.

 - A 40-pound dog produces 7.8 billion fecal coliform bacteria per day.